Back to Dyson Guides

 Start with Safe Shutdown

-Turn the Dyson unit off and unplug it for several minutes before troubleshooting.
+Turn the Dyson unit off and unplug it for several minutes before testing.
 Thermal-related errors can persist if internal components remain hot.
 Allowing full cool-down gives sensors a clean restart state and prevents repeated protection trips while you inspect filters and airflow routes.

 2